-Micron Technology Inc. (MU), the largest U.S. maker of computer memory, reported a fourth consecutive quarterly loss after prices fell for chips used to store data in phones and tablets, crimping sales.
+Micron Technology Inc. (MU:US), the largest U.S. maker of computer memory, reported a fourth consecutive quarterly loss after prices fell for chips used to store data in phones and tablets, crimping sales.

 The net loss was $320 million, or 32 cents a share, for the third quarter ended May 31, compared with profit of $75 million, or 7 cents, a year earlier, the Boise, Idaho-based company said yesterday in a statement.
 Sales rose 1.5 percent to $2.17 billion.
 Analysts projected a loss of 20 cents on revenue of $1.99 billion, the average of estimates compiled by Bloomberg.

 Makers of smartphones and other mobile devices haven’t equipped their products with as much memory as had been predicted, nor are computer manufacturers turning to chips for main storage at rates that were forecast, according to a report this week by Doug Freedman, an analyst at RBC Capital Markets in San Francisco.
 The result has been a glut in the product category called Nand flash memory.

 Prices may begin to increase this month or in July as the result of demand for chips for new models of devices, Freedman wrote.
 He rates Micron outperform, the equivalent of a buy recommendation.

 “We see reason to be optimistic,” Micron President Mark Adams said in a telephone interview.
 “Pricing isn’t in a great place, but it’s an improved and more stable environment.”

 Micron shares fell (MU:US) 7.8 percent to $5.65 at the close in New York.
 The stock has lost 10 percent this year.